MadScienceZone/busylight/README.md

 A schematic of how I wired up the hardware is also included, although it's fairly trivial, and can be adjusted to suit your needs.

 # Release notes
+## Version 1.9.0
+Added a simple GUI front-end which provides buttons to change status on the lights as well as simple time tracking of activities.

 ## Version 1.8.2
 Added an output line to the `-query` option to indicate whether the daemon is currently running or not.